uddhavphatak/Machine-Learning-Models/README.md

 # Machine-Learning-Models
-These are the models that I made in my college(Applied on Pima Indian Diebetes Dataset)
+These are the models that I made in my college(Applied on Pima Indian Diebetes Dataset) You can find the Dataset in the branch "CSV File"

 1)SVM Model
   The objective of SVM is to draw a line that best separates the two classes of data points.